 2.21 Alkyds Resin ― Polymers having a typically large molecular structure and are produced by reaction of polybasic acids with polyhydric alcohols and/or chemically interacted with natural or synthetic resins, fatty acids, oils, reactive chemicals, monomers, etc.

-2.22 Alkyd Styrenated ― See styrenated alkyd.
+2.22 Alkyd Styrenated ― See ‘styrenated alkyd’

-2.23 Alligatoring (Crocodiling ) ― See ‘cracking’ .
+2.23 Alligatoring (Crocodiling ) ― See ‘cracking’

 2.24 Amino Resins ― A generic term used to denote the condensation resins made by the reaction of amines with aldehydes.